INSTRUCTORS And ASSISTANTS

 Jessica Hudgins lives in Baltimore, where she teaches creative writing.
 She received her MFA from the Writing Seminars at Johns Hopkins.

-Alexander Johnson was introduced to animation at an early age through the Maryland Institute College of Arts – Young Peoples Studio.
-He was the first animation student to attend Morgan State University’s Screenwriting and Animation (SWAN) program and is now pursuing his MFA in Computer Animation and Multimedia at the University of Baltimore.
+Alexander Johnson was introduced to animation through the Maryland Institute College of Arts – Young Peoples Studio.
+He was the first animation student to attend Morgan State University’s Screenwriting and Animation (SWAN) program and is now pursuing an MFA in Computer Animation and Multimedia at the University of Baltimore.